 - The ability to translate research findings into clinical practice guidelines and other practical resources

-EBP includes a wide range of studies, including those of low methodological quality, to inform clinical decision-making in each care area.
-In other words, it incorporates the best research evidence into clinical decision-making to treat a patient in a timely manner.
+EBP includes many studies, including those of low methodological quality, to inform clinical decision-making in each care area.
+In other words, it incorporates the best research evidence into clinical decision-making to treat a patient on time.
 It is best to use a clearly defined decision tree or matrix based on a previous literature review when performing EBP.

 Evidence-based practice (EBP) is becoming increasingly important in nursing as the role evolves.
 EBP expertise is expected of nurse practitioners (NPs), certified nurse midwives (CNMs), and certified registered nurse anaesthetists (CRNAs).
 Nurses must prepare for the changes the profession is undergoing.